BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 they no longer appear to be modes of understanding but at best, indistinct poetic portrayals.
 While many critics of technology highlight its apparent dangers, Heidegger underscores a different type of peril: the potential of technology to obstruct us from hearing "the call of a more primal truth".
 The issue is not solely that technology impedes our access to this sphere, but that it causes us to entirely forget the existence of this realm.
-Nevertheless, Heidegger posits that by acknowledging this danger allows, we're able to discern and then address what has been neglected.
+Nevertheless, Heidegger posits that by acknowledging this danger, we might be able to discern and then address what has been neglected.
 The realization of our essence as receptive to this sphere, and of technology as merely one avenue through which things can manifest, is the roadmap for keeping technology within its appropriate confines.
 The thought that unfolds the potential for a *turn* away from technology and towards its fundamental domain is the recognition of its hazard.